-5 Accessing SMBIOS Information
+Accessing SMBIOS information

-681 5.1 General
+5.1 General 690

-- The only access method defined for the SMBIOS structures is a table-based method, defined in version - 2.1 of this specification.
-It provides the SMBIOS structures as a packed list of data referenced by a table - 684 entry point.

-- 685 NOTE: The Plug-and-Play function interface was deprecated in version 2.3.2 of this specification.
+- 691 The only access method defined for the SMBIOS structures is a table-based method, defined in version - 692 2.1 of this specification.
+It provides the SMBIOS structures as a packed list of data referenced by a table - 693 entry point. - 694 NOTE The Plug-and-Play function interface was deprecated in version 2.3.2 of this specification.
 It was - completely removed in version 2.7.
+695 - 696 The Entry Point Structure and all SMBIOS structures assume a little-endian ordering convention, unless - 697 explicitly specified otherwise, i.e., multi-byte numbers (WORD, DWORD, etc.) are stored with the low-order byte at - 698 the lowest address and the high-order byte at the highest address.

-687 5.2 Table Convention
+699 5.2 Table convention

-- The table convention allows the SMBIOS structures to be accessed under 32-bit and 64-bit protected- - mode operating systems such as Microsoft Windows XP®, Microsoft Windows Server®, or Linux®.
-This - 690 convention provides a searchable entry-point structure (which can be queried on EFI-based systems) that - 691 contains a pointer to the packed SMBIOS structures residing somewhere in 32-bit physical address space - 692 (that is, below 4 GB). - See Annex B for pseudo-code using this convention. - 694 NOTE 1: The table convention is required for SMBIOS version 2.2 and later implementations. - NOTE 2: The information present in the table-based structures is boot-time static, and SMBIOS consumers should - not expect the information to be updated during normal system operations.
+- 700 The table convention allows the SMBIOS structures to be accessed under 32-bit and 64-bit protected- - 701 mode operating systems, such as Microsoft® Windows XP®, Microsoft® Windows Server®, or Linux®. - 702 This convention provides a searchable entry-point structure (which can be queried on EFI-based - 703 systems) that contains a pointer to the packed SMBIOS structures residing somewhere in 32-bit physical - address space (that is, below 4 GB).
+704 - 705 See ANNEX B for pseudo-code using this convention. - 706 NOTE 1 The table convention is required for SMBIOS version 2.2 and later implementations. - 707 NOTE 2 The information that is present in the table-based structures is boot-time static, and SMBIOS consumers - 708 should not expect the information to be updated during normal system operations.

-5.2.1 SMBIOS Structure Table Entry Point
+709 5.2.1 SMBIOS Structure Table Entry Point

-- The SMBIOS Entry Point Structure is described in Table 1. - 699 On non-EFI systems, the SMBIOS Entry Point structure, can be located by application software by - 700 searching for the anchor-string on paragraph (16-byte) boundaries within the physical memory address - range 000F0000h to 000FFFFFh.
-This entry point encapsulates an intermediate anchor string that is used - 702 by some existing DMI browsers. - 703 On EFI-based systems, the SMBIOS Entry Point structure can be located by looking in the EFI - 704 Configuration Table for the SMBIOS GUID (SMBIOS\TABLE\GUID) and using the associated pointer. - See section 4.6 of the UEFI Specification for details.
-See section 2.3 and table 5-6 of the UEFI - 706 Specification for how to report the underlying memory type. - NOTE: While the SMBIOS Major and Minor Versions (offsets 06h and 07h) currently duplicate the information - 708 present in the SMBIOS BCD Revision (offset 1Eh), they provide a path for future growth in this specification.
-The - 709 BCD Revision, for example, provides only a single digit for each of the major and minor version numbers.
+- 710 The SMBIOS Entry Point Structure is described in Table 1. - 711 On non-EFI systems, the SMBIOS Entry Point structure, can be located by application software by - 712 searching for the anchor-string on paragraph (16-byte) boundaries within the physical memory address - 713 range 000F0000h to 000FFFFFh.
+This entry point encapsulates an intermediate anchor string that is used - 714 by some existing DMI browsers.

+- 715 On EFI-based systems, the SMBIOS Entry Point structure can be located by looking in the EFI - 716 Configuration Table for the SMBIOS GUID (SMBIOS\TABLE\GUID) and using the associated pointer. - 717 See section 4.6 of the UEFI Specification for details.
+See section 2.3 and table 5-6 of the UEFI - Specification for how to report the underlying memory type.
+718 - 719 While the SMBIOS Major and Minor Versions (offsets 06h and 07h) currently duplicate the information that - 720 is present in the SMBIOS BCD Revision (offset 1Eh), they provide a path for future growth in this specification.
+The - 721 BCD Revision, for example, provides only a single digit for each of the major and minor version numbers.

-Table 1 - SMBIOS Entry Point Structure
+Table 1 - SMBIOS Entry Point structure